-It is projected that external borrowing as at March 2022 could be circa £10.5m.
-A further £12m of external borrowing may be required in 2022/23 to support the approved capital programme, taking total projected external borrowing to £22.5m by March 2023.
-This still prudently assumes using £4.6m of internal borrowing from reserves and cash balances to fund the Capital Financing Requirement.
+It is projected that external borrowing as at March 2023 could be circa £5m.
+A further £14m of external borrowing may be required in 2023/24 to support the approved capital programme, taking total projected external borrowing to £19m by March 2024.
+This still prudently assumes using £11.5m of internal borrowing from reserves and cash balances to fund the Capital Financing Requirement.

-This increased borrowing reflects the funding requirements of the approved capital programme of circa £40m in 2021/22 and 2022/23, which includes large schemes such as the new Leisure Centre and the purchase of Green Lanes Shopping Centre.
+This increased borrowing reflects the funding requirements of large capital schemes such as the new Leisure Centre, Green Lanes Shopping Centre and the Future High Street project.